Updated June 18, 2018

 Thursday July 5

-An afternoon welcome reception with tea at the House of Lords.
-We will have a rare insider’s access to Westminster Palace, one of England’s architectural gems, immortalised in poetry and painting.
+For our welcome and opening, we will have rare insider’s access to Westminster Palace, one of England’s architectural gems, immortalised in poetry and painting.
 Anne Boleyn features in paintings in the palace.
-Dinner is free choice, though we will suggest some restaurants nearby.
-Children are welcome.

 Friday July 6